The first decisions to make about

 fsync()operations.
 It is recommended that the

 innodb_doublewriteoption remains enabled if you are concerned with data integrity or possible failures.
-For additional information about the doublewrite buffer, see Section 14.12.1, “InnoDB Disk I/O”.
+For information about the doublewrite buffer, see Section 14.12.1, “InnoDB Disk I/O”.

 Before using NFS with